minio/docs/source/reference/minio-mc-admin/mc-admin-tier.rst

       changing the account would change the storage backend and prevent access to any objects transitioned to the original account/backend.

-   .. mc-cmd:: account-key
+   .. mc-cmd:: --account-key

       *Required*

-      The account key for the :mc-cmd:`~mc admin tier add account-name` associated to the remote Azure tier.
+      The account key for the :mc-cmd:`~mc admin tier add --account-name` associated to the remote Azure tier.

       Required if :mc-cmd:`~mc admin tier add TIER_TYPE` is ``azure``.
       This option has no effect for any other value of ``TIER_TYPE``.

-   .. mc-cmd:: credentials-file
+   .. mc-cmd:: --credentials-file

       *Required*